dhellmann/pymotw-3/source/asyncio/echo_coroutine.rst

 To start the client, the event loop is called with the coroutine for creating the client.
 Using :func:`run_until_complete` avoids having an infinite loop in the client program.
+Unlike in the protocol example, no separate future is needed to signal when the coroutine is finished, because :func:`echo_client` contains all of the client logic itself and it does not return until it has received a response and closed the server connection.

 .. literalinclude:: asyncio_echo_client_coroutine.py
    :lines: 59-